SteveGremory/tinyvm/Readme.md

 # TinyVM

-A register based virtual machine that uses a bytecode interpreter and features fast IO, cheap VM level threads, fast vm level communication and is designed to be used as a DB engine.
+A simple register based virtual machine that uses a bytecode interpreter.

-Oh btw, everything that succeeds returns a 0 and everything that doesn't returns a -1.

 # Running